 1. Cost estimating and developing the budget

-No serious project is made without money.
-Figuring out what the proper funding for the project is, having that accepted and keeping the project within or under that amount is one of the breaking points for the success of the project.
+No serious project is done without money.
+Figuring out what the proper funding for the project is, having that accepted, and keeping the project within or under that amount is one of the breaking points for the project’s success.

-Project managers are responsible for estimating the cost of the project based on the input of all involved in the project.
+Project managers are responsible for estimating the project’s cost based on the input of all involved in the project.

 An experienced project manager can estimate project costs precisely.
 Furthermore, the project manager is responsible for keeping the project within the boundaries of the planned budget.

-It’s a good practice to frequently review the budget and plan ahead to avoid budget overruns and to make sure spending is in line with the plan.
+It’s a good practice to frequently review the budget and plan to avoid budget overruns and make sure spending is in line with the plan.

-Even if the project is delivered on time and meets a client’s expectations it will still be considered a failure if it ends up costing more than anticipated.
+Even if the project is delivered on time and meets a client’s expectations, it will still be considered a failure if, in the end, it costs more than anticipated.

 2. Manage issues and risk

 Doing anything is a risk.
 Moreover, we can say that problems will inevitably arise in projects, even small ones.
-The bigger the project is, the more likely there are going to be hurdles and pitfalls that weren’t part of the initial plan.
+The bigger the project is, the more likely there will be hurdles and pitfalls that weren’t part of the initial plan.